Active in Indonesia since the beginning of the last century, the Socfin Group is a role model for plantation development in the archipelago.

 Offering scholarships to outstanding children of workers or from local communities;

 Providing school buses within the plantations in areas where public transport is non-existent;

 Contributing also to infrastructure development in neighboring villages through infrastructure development programs: more specifically maintenance, repair and construction of roads and tracks.

-Lastly, its sites are RSPO, ISPO and ISCC certified.
+Lastly, its sites are RSPO and ISPO certified.

 In addition, within the context of continuous improvement, Socfindo takes a proactive approach in the field of research and innovation.
 In 2012, for example, Socfindo built a composting unit for all waste from the Bandung Bandar plant (fibers, ashes, effluents and EFB), although only two such units existed worldwide at the time.
 Very little scientific information was available in this field, so it was a true innovation and it takes a pioneer spirit to recycle all by-products of the production cycle.
 Moreover, for the areas concerned, this compost replaces partially or even totally the use of inorganic fertilizers.